iogf/keycmd/README.md

 over a file named 'cool.c' then type 'Key-o' it will launch gedit with the cool.c file opened in it.

+**Opening files with default applications**

+The parameter default='vy' passed to the autoload function in the cmdrc file determines with which application the command 'Key-i' will work with.
+Sometimes you don't want to open a .html file with a browser but with an editor in that case you can put the cursor over the .html file then type 'Key-i' it would launch vy(that is my vim like editor in python) with the html file opened in it.

 **Moving files**